sujeet-agrahari/sujeet-agrahari/README.md

 <code><img height="20" src="https://user-images.githubusercontent.com/22151975/130183536-1b24a4b5-ac45-43a7-b622-332e7ae9bff6.png"></code>

-**My Areas of Interest**
+- I am interested in programming, learning different languages, and studying software architecture.
-- Programming & learning languages and architecture
+- Astronomy fascinates me, and I enjoy discovering and analyzing new information through various sources such as blogs.
-- Astronomy - discover and analysis using blogs and different sources
+- In my free time, I enjoy browsing through websites like Reddit and 9gag.
-- Browsing through reddit and 9gags
+- I have a passion for traveling and experiencing nature.
-- Travel & Nature
+- World affairs and geopolitics are subjects that I find interesting and like to stay informed about.
-- World Affairs and Geopolitics
+- Music is a significant part of my life, and while I prefer singing alone, I also enjoy listening to various genres.
-- Music & Singing(prefer alone :))
+- I have an interest in technology and gadgets, particularly keeping up-to-date with the latest advancements and releases.
-- Tech and Gadgets - upcoming new tech or gadgets
+- I enjoy playing chess as a mental challenge.

 [![Sujeet's github stats](https://github-readme-stats.vercel.app/api?username=sujeet-agrahari&show_icons=true&title_color=fff&icon_color=79ff97&text_color=9f9f9f&bg_color=151515)](https://github.com/sujeet-agrahari/awesome-database-design)